DataStax-Academy/zdm-scenario-katapod/step1.md

 gp preview --external `gp url 8000`/status/eva
 ```

-Now start a loop that periodically inserts a new status (you'll keep it running
+Now start a loop that periodically inserts a new status.
+You'll keep it running
-througout the practice)
+througout the practice, to put the "zero-downtime" aspect to test:

 ```bash
 ### client